department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11/yellow-ribbon-program.md

 ### Follow up

-You’ll get a notice from your school about whether it has accepted you into the program and how much money you’ll get for tuition.
+You’ll get a notice from your school about whether it has accepted you into the program and how much money you’ll receive for tuition.

 </li>
 </ol>